learning-zone/python-basics/README.md

 The data in the failed server won't get removed, but there is a provision for auto-failure, which you can configure for multiple nodes.
 Fail-over can be triggered during any kind of socket or Memcached server level errors and not during normal client errors like adding an existing key, etc.

-- Explain how you can minimize the Memcached server outages in your Python Development?
+#### Q. Explain how you can minimize the Memcached server outages in your Python Development?

    - When one instance fails, several of them goes down, this will put larger load on the database server when lost data is reloaded as client make a request.
 To avoid this, if your code has been written to minimize cache stampedes then it will leave a minimal impact
     - Another way is to bring up an instance of Memcached on a new machine using the lost machines IP address